A categorical formulation of Kraus' paradox: Path categories

 \section{Path categories}

-We work in the general setting of path categories, as defined below. \begin{defn}[Van den Berg-Moerdijk \cite{vdbergmoerdijkpathcat}] A \emph{path category} is a category \(\CC\) together with two classes of morphisms of \(\CC\), \(\mathcal{F}\) whose elements we refer to as \emph{fibrations} and \(\mathcal{W}\) whose elements we refer to as \emph{weak equivalences}, satisfying the following conditions.
+We work in the general setting of path categories, as defined below. \begin{defn}[Van den Berg--Moerdijk \cite{vdbergmoerdijkpathcat}] A \emph{path category} is a category~\(\CC\) together with two classes \(\mathcal{F}\) and \(\mathcal{W}\) of morphisms of \(\CC\) whose elements we respectively refer to as \emph{fibrations} and \emph{weak equivalences}, satisfying the following conditions.
 Below and throughout the paper, we will refer to maps in the intersection of \(\mathcal{F}\) and \(\mathcal{W}\) as \emph{trivial fibrations}. \begin{enumerate} \item Fibrations are closed under composition. \item The pullback of a fibration along any map exists and is also a fibration. \item The pullback of a trivial fibration along any map is a trivial fibration. \item Weak equivalences satisfy 2-out-of-6: for all maps \(f : A \to B\), \(g : B \to C\) and \(h : C \to D\), if both \(g \circ f\) and \(h \circ g\) are weak equivalences, then so are \(f\), \(g\), \(h\) and \(h \circ g \circ f\). \item Every isomorphism is a trivial fibration. \item Every trivial fibration has a section. \item \(\CC\) has a terminal object, and for every object \(B\), the unique map \(B \to 1\) is a fibration. \item For any object \(B\), the diagonal map \(B \to B \times B\) factors as \(B \stackrel{r}{\to} P B \stackrel{p}{\to} B \times B\) where \(r\) is a weak equivalence and \(p\) is a fibration.
 We refer to such a factorisation as a \emph{path object} on \(B\). \end{enumerate} \end{defn}

 Given a path object \(B \stackrel{r}{\to} P B \stackrel{p}{\to} B \times B\), we will write \(p_{0}\) for \(\pi_{0} \circ p\) and \(p_{1}\) for \(\pi_{1} \circ p\).
 Note that we get the 3-for-2 property as a special case of the 2-out-of-6 property, i.e. for maps \(f : A \to B\) and \(g : B \to C\), if any two of the maps \(f\), \(g\) and \(g \circ f\) is a weak equivalence, then so is the third.